-When you purchase a license or upgrade to another edition
+When you purchase a

+license or upgrade to

-You don't need to download and reinstall Analytica again when you purchase a license after testing the free trial, or if you want to upgrade from, say, the Professional to Enterprise edition.
-Just select Update License from the Help menu in Analytica and enter your new license code into the Licensing Information dialog.
+another editionYou don't need to download and reinstall Analytica again when you purchase a license after testing the free Trial, or if you want to upgrade from, say, the Professional to Enterprise edition.
+Just

+select Update License... from the Help menu in Analytica and enter your new activation key into

+the Licensing Information dialog.